 Automobile, truck, and motorcycle accidents can have serious traumatic effects on victims physically, emotionally, and financially.
-The Tampa auto accident attorneys at the law firm of Alley, Clark & Greiwe have over three decades of experience and a very impressive track record in representing persons injured in motor vehicle accidents, truck accidents, pedestrian accidents, and bicycle accidents.
-Our understanding of Florida’s automobile insurance and liability laws means that we understand the different sources of recovery available to accident victims and their families.
+At the law firm of Alley, Clark & Greiwe, our attorneys have over three decades of experience and a very impressive track record in representing persons injured in motor vehicle accidents, truck accidents, pedestrian accidents, and bicycle accidents.
+Each Tampa car accident lawyer at our firm is fully knowledgeable of Florida’s automobile insurance and liability laws and has a complete understanding of the different sources of recovery available to accident victims and their families.

 Auto Accidents in the State of Florida

 Motor vehicle accidents in Florida fall under a plan described as "No-Fault."
 This means that if you have been involved in an accident, you first look to your own insurance coverage under the Personal Injury Protection (PIP) to pay for your medical expenses and lost wages.
 The PIP coverage provided by your policy is "primary."
 If you have not been seriously injured, this is how you are compensated regardless of any fault that caused the accident.
 If you are injured but your injuries resolve with no permanent consequences, then Florida law prohibits any claim against the "at fault" driver.

 However, if your accident results in serious injuries that lead to permanent impairment, disability, or death and the accident was not your fault, then you should hire a car wreck attorney at our Tampa law firm to protect your legal rights.
 Under these circumstances, Florida law allows you to make a claim against the at-fault driver or vehicle owner and recover medical expenses or lost wages not paid by your PIP coverage.
 More importantly, you are also allowed to make claims for your pain and suffering, physical impairment or disability, mental anguish, loss of earning capacity, and other damages.